Look A Little Closer!

-Museum Camp is a day camp for youth ages 13–16 who love museums and are interested in having a behind-the-scenes view into what it’s like to work in one.
+Museum Camp is a day camp for youth ages 13–16 who love museums and are interested in having a behind-the-scenes view of what it’s like to work in one.
 Participants with an interest in museums, museum careers, art, paleontology, anthropology, or biology will especially enjoy this camp.
 The staff at BYU’s museums will help you take your love of museums to the next level.
 You will even have a chance to curate your own display and show off your work in an exhibit at the end of the week!